pinecoding/scrappydox/README.txt

     in the document in order to be included as a subsection under the matched filename.

+    "Child" and "Load" commands can include a title modifier as a subbullet that begins with a dash.
+This is generally applied to a "Child" command for a single file, to change the title of the resulting child section.
+    That way a file can be reused as-is in multiple documents, where the section title must be appropriate for the containing document.

-    "Child" and "Load" commands can include sort modifiers as subbullets that begin with dashes.
+    "Child" and "Load" commands can include sort modifiers as subbullets.
     Two are in the example above:

             - Sort: ascending alpha using field
             - Sort: ascending alpha on name